sposetti/TestDocs/prerequisites.md

 2. Install MySQL server.

+        [For RHEL and CentOS]
-        yum install mysql-server [for RHEL and CentOS]
+        yum install mysql-server

+        [For SLES]
-        zypper install mysql [for SLES]
+        zypper install mysql

 3. Start the instance.

-        /etc/init.d/mysqld start [for RHEL and CentOS]
+        [For RHEL and CentOS]
+        /etc/init.d/mysqld start

+        [For SLES]
         /etc/init.d/mysql start [for SLES]

 4. Remove unnecessary information from log and STDOUT.